felipecastrosales/Happy/README.md

    <p>
       Next Level Week, as many people know, is not a joke, it requires practice, intensity and above all, a lot of focus!<br>
-      Fortunately, I am doing well, and I want to make a week even better than the last, because after all, as the same name says, we must always be looking for the next level and be better every day!
+      Fortunately, I am doing well, and I want to make a week even better than the last, because after all, as the same name says, we must always be looking for the next level and be better every day!<br>
+      Today, the 16th, was the last day of class for Next Level Week, and that experience was SENSATIONAL!
+Rocketseat is to be congratulated, and that it always continues with these great weeks, which gave me even more focus, objective, new news with people, and I can only be thankful for this sensational work!<br>
+      It was an incredible experience, and one that I want to live more and more often! 🚀
    </p>

 ---